Exclusive Offer: Enjoy Free CARA

 Healing is possible with the right support.
 You don't have to navigate this alone.

-Understanding Grief and Loss: A Comprehensive Guide
+Understanding Grief and Loss

 What Is Traumatic Grief?

-Normal Grief vs. Traumatic Grief: Key Differences
+Normal Grief vs. Traumatic Grief

 Normal Grief

-• Gradually decreases in intensity over time
+• Gradually eases in intensity over time

 • Allows for positive memories and acceptance

-• Ability to engage in life activities returns
+• Ability to re-engage with life returns

 Traumatic Grief

-• Persistent, intense pain without improvement
+• Persistent, intense pain that doesn't ease

 • Intrusive thoughts and trauma symptoms

-• Significant impairment in daily functioning
+• Significant impairment in daily life

-The Five Stages of Grief: A Framework, Not a Timeline
+The Five Stages of Grief

 1️⃣